ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 a full parser.
 It supports escaping, but there will likely be corner cases that will fail.

 [Handlebars.Net](https://github.com/Handlebars-Net/Handlebars.Net) supports adding custom helper functions.
 This is now exposed in the Handlebars task.
-Custom helpers are declared inside a C# statement and assigned to a variable that can then be referenced in a Handlebars task.
+Custom helpers can be declared inside a C# statement and assigned to a variable that can then be referenced in a Handlebars task, or you can create a helper directly on the task.

 ### New Map task

 Introducing a new task called Map that can create a new `JObject` by querying an existing `JObject`.
 It can handle defaults if a property does not exist and do simple transformations.
-Future versions of the Map task will allow for adding custom transformations.
+Map also supports custom transformations that is similar to the Handlebars tasks helper functions.

 ### New ConvertXmlBytesToJToken task

 ConvertXmlStringToJToken has got a new sibling task called ConvertXmlBytesToJToken.
 It's useful when you can't know the Xml encoding without parsing the Xml declaration.
 Using this task you don't have to convert the Xml content to a string before converting it to Json.
-Instead you let `System.Xml.XmlDocument` figure out the encoding.
+The task uses `System.Xml.XmlDocument` to figure out the encoding.

 ### Query, QuerySingle, ConvertJsonStringToJToken and ConvertXmlStringToJToken